webkom/react-prepare/README.md

 This is exactly what `react-prepare` does: it allows you to declare asynchronous dependencies at the component level, and make them work fine with server-side rendering as well as client-side rendering.

-`react-prepare` is agnostic and can be used vanilla, but it comes with a tiny helper that makes it extremely easy to use along `redux` and `react-redux` (see examples below).

 #### Example with `react-redux`

 Let's assume you have defined an async action creator `fetchTodoItems(userName)` which performs HTTP request to your server to retrieve the todo items for a given user and stores the result in your redux state.